Garathd/vidx-video-sharing/README.md

 If a video link is rated -5 then the video gets deleted from the database unless someone else has saved (reposted) the video to their profile and in this circumstance a reposted (saved) video is only viewable and accessible to the user that has saved it.

 ## UX

+The clients requirements are:

+- To be able to register and sign into an account
+- To be able to create, edit, delete and view videos on their account
+- To be able to save other users videos on their profile
+- To be able to up vote and down vote on videos of other users
+- For videos to be deleted if the get -5 in vote score

 ## Design

+My design inspiration was essentially a YouTube and Facebook hybrid.
+I also took a little inspiration from Reddit with the Up Votes and Down Votes as I like it better than like and dislike.
+I like the layout of how Youtube Presents it's videos.
+I just modified it slightly to show 3 videos per row instead of 4 on the large resolution screen devices and then just shows one video per row on smaller resolution devices.
+There was really no need to use any wirefram.
+I have a few small sketches as I more or less knew in my head how I wanted the site to look.

 ## Features

+The features of this application are as follows:

+- Ability to Register and Sign Into an Account
+- Ability to Create, Edit, Delete and View Videos
+- Ability to Repost videos to your profile page
+- Ability to vote on videos and if video has score of -5 then the ability to automatically delete them
+- Ability to see if voted on a particular video and to view its voting score
+- Ability to order by Category, Username, Reposted Videos and Original Videos

 ## Features Left to Implement